roi-bs-2/microservices-demo/GETTING-STARTED.md

             url: .repo.html_url + "/tree/" + .repo.default_branch  + "/" + .folder.path
             readme: file://README.md
 ```

+> [!IMPORTANT]
+> If you renamed your repository after forking, make sure to update the `microservices-demo` value under `repos:` in the mapping configuration above to match your new repository name.

 5. Click `Save & Resync` and wait for synchronization to complete